mitjafelicijan/makext/README.md

 ## Assure extension

-Often times project uses multiple programs and to ensure that these programs are already installed before recipes are executed `assure` can be used.
+Often times project uses multiple programs and to ensure that these programs are already installed before recipes are executed `.assure` can be used.
 If programs are missing recipes can only partially be executed leaving project in a potentially broken state.